NASA-AMMOS/aerie-simple-model-data/docs/ModelBehaviorDescription.md

 A `ChangeDataGenerationRate` activity adds a slow rate into `scBin1`.  `GenerateData` activities add 6Gb to `scBin0` and 5Gb to `scBin1` over 6 hours.
 These accumulate to hit the 10Gb max volume limit.
-A `PlaybackData` activity adds 100Mb to `gndBin0`  A `ReprioritizeData` activity recategorizes 0.5 Gb from `scBin0` to `scBin1`.
+A `PlaybackData` activity adds data to `gndBin0` over 3 hours, during which a `SetDataRate` activity triples the playback datarate.
+A `ReprioritizeData` activity recategorizes 0.5 Gb from `scBin0` to `scBin1`.
 Another `ChangeDataGenerationRate` activity adds a continuing flow into `scBin1` causing data from `scBin1` to be deleted to make room for the higher priority bin0 data.
+Lastly, a `SetMaxVolume` activity reduces the storage capacity by 2 Gb, and since the storage was full at 10 Gb, it immediately deletes 2 Gb of lower priority data in `scBin1`.

 ![aerie screenshot](sample-plan.png)